markellisdev/cspace-binary-js/README.md

 ## Thoughts/Solution Process
 Originally started out with vanilla JS using if-else statements.... but then found [this solution using switch cases](https://stackoverflow.com/a/44633141/6615341).
 I don't yet have the knowledge or the tests to prove this is faster, but from the author's explanation, it makes sense to me why it would/could be as array sizes get larger.
+The steps taken below were what got to MVP.
+Anything after this initial paragraph is something I thought of to make this better.

 Have this working but want to write validations for confirming array has integers only....
 Now, succesfully evaluating using [this article about checking if objects in an array fullfill a condition](https://www.freecodecamp.org/news/javascript-array-of-objects-tutorial-how-to-create-update-and-loop-through-objects-using-js-array-methods/#:~:text=Checking%20if%20objects%20in%20array%20fulfill%20a%20condition%20-%20Array.every,%20Array.includes) and the [JavaScript isInteger method](https://www.w3schools.com/jsref/jsref_isinteger.asp).